Assessing Coherency and Consistency of Code Execution Reasoning by Large Language Models: Evaluation

-We observe that the performance of models in output prediction is $41.95\%$ and $57.19\%$ lower under \approach compared to \codemind and \reval.
-This could have two reasons: First, \approach discards suspiciously correct predictions, which is not supported by other approaches.
-That is, their performance can be inflated with natural language shortcuts or hallucinations.
+Output prediction under \approach is $42.98\%$ and $56.38\%$, lower than \codemind and \reval: \approach discards suspiciously correct predictions, which is not supported by other approaches.
 Without excluding the suspiciously correct predictions, the performance of models under \approach becomes closer to two other techniques (column \emph{+SC} in Table~\ref{table:comparison}).
-Second, \approach is more complex than the other two techniques.
-Although output prediction implicitly requires execution simulation, explicitly asking models to reason about intermediate program states makes the task more complex.
-This is aligned with prior research~\cite{dziri2023faith}, which shows LLMs struggle with handling compositional reasoning, i.e., breaking down problems into intermediate steps and synthesizing these steps into a precise answer.
+Also, \approach is more complex than the other two techniques.
+Although output prediction implicitly requires execution simulation, explicitly asking models to reason about intermediate program states complicates the task.
+This aligns with prior research~\cite{dziri2023faith}, which shows that LLMs struggle to handle compositional reasoning, i.e., decomposing problems into intermediate steps and synthesizing these steps into a precise answer.

 A fairer comparison is between \approach output prediction and \reval consistency metric. \reval introduced the notion of \emph{incremental consistency} to account for separately prompting LLMs to perform a sequentially related task, i.e., program execution.
 In contrast, the \approach enables incremental consistency by design; it asks LLM to simulate program flow within one prompt.
-The average output prediction in \approach across all LLMs ($25.96$) is $1.9$ times higher than that of incremental consistency in \reval ($13.65$), confirming its effective design to assess the code execution reasoning of LLMs.
+The average output prediction in \approach across all LLMs ($25.96$) is $1.9$ times higher than that of incremental consistency in \reval ($13.63$).
 Figure~\ref{fig:reval_ces_comparison} visualizes the overlap and differences between \approach and \reval in terms of successful output predictions.
 We observe that as a model's success rate in \approach increases, the intermediate reasoning helps its final output prediction more.
 For advanced LLMs, better evaluation tasks, such as \approach, are needed to evaluate their compositional reasoning.